8894 Stanford Blvd Suite 200 Columbia, MD 21045-5162

 The different sizes of implants

 Dental implants come in three basic sizes: standard, mini, and wide.
-Most cases will use a standard implant, which measures between 3.5 mm – 4.3 mm wide in diameter.
-However, there are some circumstances when a mini or wide implant must be utilized.
+Most cases will use a standard implant, which measures between 3.5 mm to 4.3 mm wide in diameter.
+But we may use a mini or wide implant in some cases.

 Implant materials